BeltfedBuddha/BeltfedBuddha/Hello-Universe.md

 - 👀 I’m interested in coding; cyber security; hacking; social engineering and crypto
 - 🌱 I’m currently learning networking; python, & C
 - 💞️ I’m looking to collaborate on world domination and communicating with Aliens
-- 📫 How to reach me ...
+- 📫 How to reach me ... try telepathy

 <!---
 BeltfedBuddha/BeltfedBuddha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.